 Cut the citrus peel swaths into 1/4″ strips.

 toss with sugar

 Candied Citrus Peels Recipe

-- Citrus of your choice (you can do more than 1 kind at once)
+- 2 Oranges or other citrus of your choice (you can do more than 1 kind at once)

 - With a vegetable peeler, peel length wise in a continuous strip, the rind from the citrus.
 Remove any white pith from the inside of the peel (we scrap with a knife blade for this.)

 - Bring 1 part water to 1 part sugar to boil in a saucepan (for zest of two oranges we’ll use 2 cup water, 2 cup sugar.)